AlecThomson/FeatherPy/README.md

 typical for a single-dish radio image, and that the 'high resolution' image is missing short spacing scales.

-Weighting between the two images is done in the $uv$-plane in unites of metres.
+Weighting between the two images is done in the $uv$-plane in units of metres.
 I assume that:

 - There is sufficient $uv$ overlap between the two images
 - The images are measured at the same frequency and with the same bandwidth